zeptofine/blrs-cli/README.md

 ### Benefits

-- **Increased productivity**: Spend less time managing Blender installations and more time creating.
 - **Enhanced organization**: Keep your Blender builds neatly organized and easily accessible.
-- Simplified workflow: Streamline your development process by effortlessly switching between versions for different projects.
+- **Simplified workflow**: Streamline your development process by effortlessly switching between versions for different projects.
-- **Scriptable**: Use shell and batch scripts to automatically launch the latest Blender version or whatever you want.
+- **Scriptable**: Use shell and batch scripts as shortcuts to different versions.

 ### Target Audience